gorn/rspreadsheet/README.md

 then you might not have installed libxml for ruby.
 I.e. in debian something like <code>sudo aptitude install ruby-libxml</code> or using equivalent command in other package managers.

-## Motivation and Ideas
+## Contibutions, ideas and wishes welcomed

-This project arised from the necessity.
-Alhought it is not true that there are no ruby gems allowing to acess OpenDOcument spreadsheet, I did not find another decent one which would suit my needs.
-Most of them also look abandoned and inactive.
-I have investigated these options:
+If you need any help or find a bug please [submit an issue](https://github.com/gorn/rspreadsheet/issues) here.
+I appreciate any feedback and even if you can not help with code, it is interesting for me to hear from you.
+Different people have different needs and I want to hear about them.
+If you are a programmer and you have any ideas, wishes, etc you are welcomed to fork the repository and submit a pull request preferably including a failing test.

+Alhought this gem is still in beta stage I use in everyday and it works fine.
+Currently I am experimenting with syntax to get stabilized. **Any suggestions regarding the syntax is very welcomed**

+## Existing OpenDocument spreadsheet gems - what's wrong with them?

+I would be glad to safe myself work, but surprisingly, there are not that many gems for OpenDocument spreadsheets.
+Most of them also look abandoned and inactive, or can only read or write spreadsheets, but not modify them.
+I have investigated these options (you might as well):

   * [ruby-ods](https://github.com/yalab/ruby-ods) - this one seems abandoned, or even as if it never really started
   * [rodf](https://github.com/thiagoarrais/rodf)- this only serves as builder, it can not read existing files or modify them